Donating Breast Milk to Milk Banks: What You Should Know

 You’ll need to undergo blood testing before you’re approved to donate to most milk banks, and the milk bank will cover this cost.
 Then, if you’re approved to join a milk bank donation program, the milk bank will likely cover your related costs in addition to any potential payment that is given.
 Most milk banks will send or reimburse you for collection bags, a breast pump, and pumping accessories.
 Once you’ve collected enough milk to donate, the milk banks generally cover the cost of the shipping materials and postage for getting the milk to them.

 Expect to be Meticulous

 Because the majority of milk banks supply milk to premature babies or those with other significant health issues, they have to be very meticulous about the milk they accept.
 This means that you will be responsible for steam sterilizing all of your accessories before and after every pumping session.
 You’ll need to keep detailed and exact logs of your output, measure the milk in each collection bag closely, and ensure that the bags are frozen correctly.
 This generally means learning to freeze milk flat and keep it in a freezer that reaches very specific temperatures.
 While protocol can differ from milk bank to milk bank, you can expect to pay close attention to your pumping life.

 Expect to Donate A Lot

-While output varies between women greatly, most milk banks will ask you to commit to donating a specific amount of milk before leaving their program.
-This can vary between milk banks but tends to average between 100 and 200 ounces.
+While output varies greatly between women, most milk banks will ask you to commit to donating a specific amount of milk before leaving their program.
+This time frame can vary between milk banks but tends to average between 100 and 200 ounces.

 You may not be eligible to donate if your blood tests results reveal certain medical conditions, tobacco use, drug use, or other pathogens.
 Additionally, women who traveled to the United Kingdom from 1980-1996 are sometimes ruled out.
 Candidates are also generally asked to be in good health and not on regular medications.